 Lower respiratory infections, in particular acute community-acquired pneumonia, were the main indications for antibiotic prescription (50.8%).
 Results similar to ours were found by Diallo M et al (60.7%) and de Porgo S et al (78.4%) [11,15].
 On the other hand, Gault et al [16] in France and Dia N et al [17] in Senegal reported a rate of 10.5% and 28.3% of respiratory infections respectively.
 Our results may reflect a high frequency of respiratory infections in hospitals, possibly due to environmental factors (exposure to air pollution) or to a loss of immunity in patients of advanced age.
 Advanced age is one of the factors increasing the risk of occurrence and/or severity of pneumopathy.
 Respiratory infections are the primary site of community-acquired bacterial infection, and their treatment is well codified [16].
 Given their importance in our hospitals, healthcare workers must be familiar with their medical management.
 To this end, protocols for their management must be made available in health centres; this could contribute to the proper use of antibiotics and the fight against antimicrobial resistance in our country.

 In our study, only 6.5% of patients had bacteriological samples taken during their hospital stay.
 Youl et al. found that 15.3% of patients had bacteriological samples taken [12].
-This low percentage in our study could be explained, on the one hand, by the effective use of probabilistic antibiotic therapy in the majority of patients, and on the other hand, by the fact that during data collection, in most of the files the indications for bacteriological sampling were not mentioned and the paraclinical data were not included.
+This low percentage in our study could be explained, on the one hand, by the effective use of empiric antibiotic therapy in the majority of patients, and on the other hand, by the fact that during data collection, in most of the files the indications for bacteriological sampling were not mentioned and the paraclinical data were not included.

 Duration of administration

 The average duration of administration was 3 days, with extremes of 1 and 180 days.
 Youl et al. found an average duration of 6.5 days, with extremes of 1 and 32 days [12].
 The extremes of 180 days found in our study could be explained by the fact that the management of certain respiratory and cardiac pathologies requires a long duration of treatment, in particular tuberculosis and infective endocarditis.
 Failure to comply with treatment times could have a considerable economic impact, but could also contribute to the selection of resistant strains of bacteria.
-Healthcare workers need to be familiar with and master the treatment times for different diseases.
+Healthcare workers need to be familiar with and master the treatment protocol for different diseases.
 The use of treatment guidelines and therapeutic protocols, and the contribution of therapeutic committees, could help to improve the proper use of antibiotics and combat antimicrobial resistance.

 Compliance

-In the course of our study, 348 patients received antibiotic therapy that did not comply with the recommendations, i.e. 68.7%.
+In the course of our study, 348 patients received antibiotic therapy that did not comply with the recommendations, i.e. 68.7% non-compliance rate.
 Koné D in Mali found that 68.3% of antibiotic treatments did not comply with national and/or international recommendations [18].
 On the other hand, in Congo, Senga P et al. found that 18.2% of antibiotic therapy was abusive [19].
 Non-compliance was linked to antibiotic prescriptions for non-infectious conditions (21.9%).
 Some patients whose diagnosis and/or clinico-biological presentation did not point to an infectious pathology or bacterial aetiology were systematically given antibiotics in addition to their aetiological or specific treatment.
 Reasoning or gymnastics in antibiotherapy forms the basis of probabilistic antibiotic therapy.
 Non-compliance related to dosage (3.4%) consisted essentially of insufficient or high doses of antibiotics that did not correspond to the dosage for treatment of the pathologies indicated.